daresaydigital/azure-notificationhubs-go/README.md

 About
 -----

-The library provides a Microsoft Azure Notification Hub Client for backend applications.
+The library provides a Microsoft Azure Notification Hubs Client for backend applications.
+It is packaged as a Go module

 Installing
 ----------